The New Season Of 'Drunk History' Debuts On June 19th.

-Fans of Drunk History have been desperately awaiting season 5 of the cult favorite which combines throwing back drinks with educational information.
+Fans of Drunk History have been desperately awaiting Season 5 of the cult favorite, which combines throwing back drinks with educational information.
 Are the presenters inebriated?
 Sure, but the information is factual.
-As Austin360 says “the words might be slurred, but the facts are accurate.”
+As Austin360 says, “the words might be slurred, but the facts are accurate.”

-Show creator Derek Waters says the new season will debut on June 19th and will include new topics like John Lennon and Yoko Ono and a segment about John Muir, the father of the National Park System, plus a new “Drunk Mystery.”
+Show creator Derek Waters says the new season will debut on June 19, and will include new topics like John Lennon and Yoko Ono, and a segment about John Muir, the father of the National Park System, plus a new “Drunk Mystery.”
 Waters adds that guests will include Jack Black, Seth Rogen, and Weird Al Yankovic.

 Recently at the ATX TV Fest, Waters shared the hard work that goes on behind the scenes of Drunk History, and how guests prepare.
 The historical information is compiled and vetted by production and passed along to the guest in advance in a packet to study ahead of the drinking.
 Waters shared that the narrators do not get the job done in one take, as they do a sober take, a tipsy take, and then a drunk take.